InvisibleWrench/FlutterMidiCommand/README.md

 ### 4) Connection semantics are stricter

-`await midi.connectToDevice(device)` now resolves only when the MIDI path is ready for use (or throws on failure/timeout), so completion means a real connected state.
-The default timeout is 30 seconds and is a full connection-readiness budget.
-For BLE MIDI it covers BLE connection, service discovery, native pairing/bonding UI if required, notification subscription, and Apple CoreMIDI handoff when that is the data path.
+`await midi.connectToDevice(device)` now resolves only when a MIDI path is ready for use (or throws on failure/timeout), so completion means a real connected state.
+The default timeout is 30 seconds and is a required connection-readiness budget.
+For BLE MIDI it covers BLE connection, service discovery, native pairing/bonding UI if required, and notification subscription.
+On Apple, a bonded device can switch transparently to CoreMIDI after completion; that optional handoff does not delay or fail the usable BLE connection.

-Connection failures use typed exceptions such as `MidiConnectionTimeoutException`, `MidiPairingRejectedException`, and `MidiCoreMidiHandoffException`, all deriving from `MidiConnectionException`.
+Connection failures use typed exceptions such as `MidiConnectionTimeoutException` and `MidiPairingRejectedException`, all deriving from `MidiConnectionException`.

 `MidiDevice` also exposes `onConnectionStateChanged` for reactive flows.